toopher/toopher-java/README-Iframe.md

 # Examples

 ## Generating a Iframe URL for Authenitcation
+Every Toopher Authentication session should include a unique `sessionToken` - a randomized `String` that is included in the signed request to the Toopher API and returned in the signed response from the Toopher-Iframe.
+To guard against potential replay attacks, your code should validate that the returned `sessionToken` is the same one used to create the request.

+Creating a random session token and storing it in the server-side session using the Java Servlet API:

+    private static final SecureRandom secureRandom = new SecureRandom();

+    // simple way to generate a randomized string.
+    String sessionToken = new BigInteger(20 * 8, secureRandom).toString(32);
+    request.getSession().setAttribute("ToopherSessionToken", sessionToken);

 The Toopher Authentication API provides the requester a rich set of controls over authentication parameters.

     String authIframeUrl = iframeApi.authIframeUrl(userName, resetEmail, actionName, automationAllowed, challengeRequired, sessionToken, requesterMetadata, ttl);

-For the simple case of authenticating a user at login, the `loginIframeUrl` helper method is available:
+For the simple case of authenticating a user at login, a `loginIframeUrl` helper method is available:

     String loginIframeUrl = iframeApi.loginIframeUrl(userName, resetEmail, sessionToken)